BobLiu20/SuperResolution_Caffe/README.md

 * FSRCNN (Accelerating the Super-Resolution Convolutional Neural Network) [[Web]](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html)

+* MY_SR was modified from VDSR and SRCNN.
+Better performance for this task.

 ### How to training in my code
 First of all.
 I use Super-Resolution to do data matrix reader (Enhance picture quality).
 My platform is Ubuntu 14.04 with pycaffe.